weslambert/securityonion-misp/README.md

 **Grab NIDS rules and Bro Intel generated from a MISP instance and use them in Security Onion:**
 See: https://www.circl.lu/doc/misp/automation/#nids-rules-export

+Prerequisites:
+- Security Onion (installed,configured)
+- MISP Instance and API Key

+Download and Configure (on Master or Standalone)
 - Clone the repo:
 `git clone https://github.com/weslambert/securityonion-misp`
 - Run the setup script: